 Watch TV was an independent “network”, if you could even have called it that, that goes back to the early 90s.
 I remember first seeing it on channel 19 and penetration into this side of the river was so lousy I had to be at my auntie’s place in Camas to get any signal (where it blew in crystal clear).
 A couple years later they gave up on that and started carrying satellite-fed programming from N1 (“Network 1”), a primarily teen-oriented service.
 As a horny-ass pre-teenager in the mid 90s with no access to Cinemax or a sense of quality, N1 (“Network 1”) was a gold mine!

 Then they flipped to Telemundo, then Home Shopping Club, then America’s Store, then they opened up all the other UHF channels so they could carry more shopping and Spanish programming and you know the story from there.
-I remember coming home from high school one day in the early 2000s and did a band scan on my parents’ then new RCA television (which had a REALLY hot tuner, good for DXing… it could actually pull a halfway usable signal off the KBTC translator on 15) and came across KORK-CA on 35.
+I remember coming home from high school one day in the early 2000s and did a band scan on my parents’ then new RCA television (which had a REALLY hot tuner, good for DXing… it could actually pull a halfway usable signal off the KBTC translator on 15 on the back end of a log-yagi pointed south) and came across KORK-CA on 35.
 First thing that entered my mind was “they’re issuing… call letters for… cable channels now?
 WTF?” but not long afterwards noticed the screen background on their station ident card through the static and the color killer going in and out before it cut to the weather map.
 “Watch TV?
 They’re still around?
 Shit, I haven’t heard that name in 10 years”.

 FYI, that was around 2000-2002 or so.March 3, 2019 at 2:27 pm #41082